-In the first episode of season two, Juliana DeWillems and I explore our relationship to control as pet parents.
-A lot of pet parents call trainers and behavior consultants looking for help and in need of control.
-And that makes total sense, however, we want to offer a new perspective on the podcast today.
+In the first episode of season two of the Paws & Reward Podcast, Juliana DeWillems and I explore our relationship to control as pet parents.
+If you’re like many pet parents, you may call trainers and behavior consultants looking for help with controlling your dog.
+While this makes total sense, we want to offer a new perspective on the podcast today.

 Society’s definition of control is the ability to stop, change, or get a behavior quickly (or instantly) despite distractions or other environmental factors.

-But, what does it mean to have control over a dog?
+But, what does controlling your dog really mean?
 A living being with thoughts, emotions, and instincts?
 Expecting our dogs to be perfectly controlled in every situation is unrealistic.
 Letting go of these expectations and allowing our dogs to behave in more natural ways can be freeing for both you and your dog.

-How does the desire for control get in the way of training and our relationship?
+How does the interest in controlling your dog get in the way of training and your relationship?

 As for the relational aspect, pushing for control can add tension and frustration on both sides of the leash.
 If we think about our human relationships, do we ever gain anything positive by trying to control the other person and their choices?
+It’s not exactly the best path to human behavior change!
 The same can be applied to the bond we have with our dogs.

 The opposite of control is flexibility.
 Allowing our dogs to practice all types of behaviors is not the goal, but rather for us to be able to give grace when necessary and to see when our dogs need help.
 Whether that’s by removing them from the situation or saying no to an approaching stranger.
 We can be our dog’s advocate and help them by showing more flexibility in the moment.

-How can we accomplish our goals without control?
+How can you accomplish your goals without controlling your dog?

 Control is an illusion.
 Here is what you can influence: